Updated: Nov 24: Removing a surrogate’s name from birth certificate

 4) Male US citizen married to a female (US citizen or non-citizen), using donated sperms and your wife’s eggs

 Even though you are not genetically related to the child, your wife is genetically related to the child.
-US citizenship can be transmitted to your child, but since the birth certificate does not list the your wife as the legal mother, Amparo is necessary to amend the birth certificate to list both of you as the legal parents.
+US citizenship can be transmitted to your child, but since the birth certificate does not list the your wife as the legal mother, Amparo is necessary to obtain a birth certificate that lists both of you as the legal parents.

 5) Male non-US citizen married to a female US citizen, using your own sperms or donated sperms and your wife’s eggs

 Even though you are the legal father of the child, you are not a US citizen.
 However, your wife is a US citizen and is genetically related to the child.
 Thus, the US citizenship can be transmitted to your child.
-Amparo is necessary to amend the birth certificate to prove that your wife is the legal mother of the child.
+Amparo is necessary to obtain a birth certificate to prove that your wife is the legal mother of the child.

 6) Male non-US citizen married to a male US citizen, using your partner’s sperms